live-codes/blog.livecodes.io/blog/2023-08-04-lets-make-an-interactive-coding-tutorial/index.md

 These tests can be added to [`tests`](https://livecodes.io/docs/configuration/configuration-object#tests) property of the [`config` object](https://livecodes.io/docs/configuration/configuration-object).

 We can then run the tests using the SDK method [`runTests`](https://livecodes.io/docs/sdk/js-ts#runtests).
-This methods returns a promise that resolves to the test results, which we can then show to our student.
+This method returns a promise that resolves to the test results, which we can then show to our student.

 <!-- prettier-ignore-end -->